Blueish-hue/H1-motor-mount-/README.md

 ## License
 This project is proprietary and closed-source.
-All rights reserved © 2025 Samuel Tadele.
+All rights reserved © 2025 Samuael Tadele.
 No part of this codebase may be copied, modified, or distributed without permission.